Dudley Digges (patriot): Death and legacy

-According to various accounts, Digges died in Yorktown, Virginia on May 13, 1790 or the town of Williamsburg on June 3, 1790 (which now seems likely a memorial service).
-Abington Episcopal Church displays a memorial epitaph.
+According to various accounts, Digges died either in Yorktown, Virginia on May 13, 1790 or the town of Williamsburg on June 3, 1790 (which now seems likely a memorial service).
+Abingdon Church in Gloucester County, Virginia displays a memorial epitaph.
 His house in Yorktown and several outbuildings were restored c.
 1925 by Mrs. Carroll Paul, formerly of Marquette, Michigan, and in 1960 the National Park Service further restored this man's Yorktown house (which he built c.
 1760) (and restored the outbuildings in the 1970s).
 This should not be confused with the Dudley Digges house in Williamsburg (used for a time as a school that taught both enslaved and free Black children) which was named for his lawyerly uncle Dudley Digges Jr. whose daughter Maria taught there.
-The last will and testament does not survive for either man.
+No last will and testament survives for either man.